First, lirc is packaged for all major linux distributions. If you

 Magic, a Packard Bell receiver, the IRdeo or if you want to use

-the SIR IrDA driver, I suggest that you compile the Linux kernel
+the SIR IrDA driver, I suggest that you use the lirc_serial

-dialogue.
-Usually the serial port driver grabs all ports it
+or lirc_sir module.
+Usually the serial port driver grabs all

-auto-detects as soon as it is loaded and the LIRC modules won't
+ports it auto-detects as soon as it is loaded and the LIRC

 There are two solutions for this problem.
 Either you load the